Knowing how to compare strings in Python is a must if you want to be a Python programmer.

 Do you have any questions so far?

-Compare Strings in Python Based on Alphabetical Order
+Compare Strings Alphabetically in Python

 Python provides other operators that allow to check which one between two strings comes first alphabetically (< and >).